 Episode 1: Connecting with the past, building the future

-Jean-Philippe Pelletier (REM project office), Thomas Fortin (NouvLR consortium), Marie-Hélène Asselin and Bilal Ibrahim (Polytechnique students) explore the Édouard-Montpetit construction site.
-This highly complex project entails digging 70 metres below ground to connect the REM to the train tunnel under Mount Royal, which was built over a century ago, in 1918.
-The project is realizing the original metro plan presented by Jean Drapeau in 1961 and is partially based on the initial plans for the Édouard-Montpetit station in 1983.
+Engineers Jean-Philippe Pelletier (REM) and Thomas Fortin (NouvLR) explore the Édouard-Montpetit construction site with Polytechnique students.
+This highly complex project entails digging 70 metres below ground to connect the REM to the train tunnel under Mount Royal, which was built over a century ago.

 Episode 2: Access for all

-One of the REM’s unique features is that the 26 stations will all offer universal access and be equipped with elevators.
-Beyond the stations, it was therefore important to also design rail cars accessible to everyone: users with functional limitations (motor or visual), families with strollers, travellers with suitcases, and so on.
-We developed a life-sized mode and tested it with people with reduced mobility so as to adapt specific elements and ensure access to everyone.
+Beyond the stations, it is important to also design rail cars accessible to everyone: users with functional limitations (motor or visual), families with strollers, travellers with suitcases...
+We developed a life-sized mode and tested it with people with reduced mobility.

 Episode 3: Origins

-The REM's route follows part of the metro plan orginally proposed in 1961.
-At the time, three metro lines were planned: orange, green...and red that was supposed to run through Mount Royal.
+The REM's route follows part of the metro plan orginally proposed by Jean Drapeau in 1961.
+At the time, three metro lines were planned: orange, green... and red that was supposed to run through Mount Royal.
 Finally, that line will become a reality–60 years later!